NeVeDlE/Roshta/README.md

 ## main Feature:

-the feature that we care about the most on this project is to make it the process of finding medicines easier
+The feature that we care about the most on this project is to make it the process of finding medicines easier and looking for doctors,

-since we in Egypt have a little trouble in finding medicines
+since we in Egypt have a little trouble in finding medicines,

-with **Roshta** this will be easy you can search for pharmacy that contain all the medicine you want
+with **Roshta** this will be easy you can search for pharmacy that contain all the medicine you want,

+or a doctor whom you are looking for,

-also will be sorted by the closest to you
+also will be sorted by the closest to you.

 ## Analysis: